≡ Menu

-While there are some health conditions that will require you to purchase a guaranteed issue life insurance policy – which means that you will have no medical examination nor any questions regarding your health – there are other problems that aren’t so severe.
+While some health conditions will require you to purchase a guaranteed issue life insurance policy – which means that you will have no medical examination nor any questions regarding your health – there are other problems that aren’t so severe.
 Life insurance for diabetics is one such case.

-When the topic of diabetes and life insurance comes up, there are many misconceptions that soon join the conversation so it can be hard to know who to believe.
-Today, we will be providing more details about the health problem before then showing how it will affect your application, followed by tips for obtaining the best coverage for diabetics.
+When diabetes and life insurance come up, many misconceptions soon join the conversation, so it can be hard to know who to believe.
+Today, we will provide more details about the health problem before showing how it will affect your application, followed by tips for obtaining the best coverage for diabetics.

 What is Diabetes?

-When someone suffers from diabetes, it means that their pancreas cannot produce the required amount of insulin – it can also be the cells that aren’t responding to the insulin that the body is producing.
+When someone has diabetes, it means that their pancreas cannot produce the required amount of insulin – it can also be the cells that aren’t responding to the insulin that the body is producing.

 Regardless of which, blood sugar spikes occur as a result.